Tissue Journey

 Clinician

-Once your tissue has been analyzed by a pathologist, the results will be sent back to your clinician.
-This includes a detailed report designed to give your clinician insight into where any cancer is located allowing them to determine the best treatment for you.
+Once your tissue has been diagnosed by a pathologist, the results will be sent back to your clinician.
+This includes a detailed report designed to help your clinician determine next steps and treatment options if necessary.